lteresah/AMLS-GraphDatabase/Stage1/README.md

 Having found no _critical_ issue with this model, I proceeded to try and upload my excel file and build the database.

+Note: the database model will undergo changes over time including the consolidation of a couple relationship types and the addition of nodes, but the general idea that the majority of information should be represented by nodes while the relationships enable tracking of event streams remains the same.

 ### 1.2.2: Figuring out a CSV structure that will work with the database

 My data started off as a [_single_ excel file]() containing columns indicating which ingredients I mixed, in what amount, the temperature of the hotplate when I heated the precursor, how long the precursor was heated, how long the precursor rested for, etc.  This, ultimately, could not be used to populate the database.